-Consumer and industrial products often require special packaging to provide for adequate package integrity and efficient and safe use.
+Consumer and industrial products often require special packaging to provide for adequate package integrity in transport and sale and efficient and safe use by consumers and workers.
 Thus, CSPA members have both an economic and a practical interest in selecting the type of packaging that best matches consumers’ needs and the characteristics of the product.
 Many CSPA members also incorporate environmental policy objectives, including use of recycled content in their packaging and utilizing packaging materials that may easily be recycled in existing curbside collection programs, where practical and permissible.

-Expanding Visibility of the U.S. EPA’s Design for the Environment Program
+Expanding Visibility of the U.S. EPA’s Safer Choice Program (formerly the Design for the Environment Program)